ndongre98/herokuapp_pinger/README.md

-# herokuapp_pinger
+# MacOS herokuapp_pinger
-A script to ping the heroku app dyno and prevent it  from sleeping, with the notification for linux distros for success and failure
+A script to ping the heroku app dyno and prevent it from sleeping, with the notification for Mac OS for success and failure

 # SETUP

 ## Requirements

 * crontab
-* notify-send
 * curl

 ## STEPS